 This brew pub is in an old warehouse (which you’ll be able to tell from the tall ceilings, cement floors, and giant garage door facing out towards the street).
 The menu is full of good beer-drinking food - burgers, pretzels, and fried things, mostly - and all the breads are made in-house.
 It’s a family-friendly spot, with board games and other activities like bags, so you can expect to see kids running around, especially if you’re there on the early side.
 If that’s not your deal, sit in the front bar area where the only game being played is rock-paper-scissors for who’s getting the next round.

 Rick Bayless is doing things again.
 This time, they involve brewing beer and serving tacos in a space right next to Lena Brava, which he also owns.
-Cruz Blanca is a counter-service spot with two levels.
+Cruz Blanca has two levels.
 The ground floor is good for a quick meal, and the upstairs, with big tables and a nice view of Randolph, is where you want to be if you plan on hanging out for a while.
 The short menu has a few varieties of DIY tacos (all of which come with fresh tortillas and your choice of meat), and the beers - mainly European-style pilsners and lagers - go really well with the food.
-You can’t reserve a table, and this place gets slammed on the weekends, so prepare to wait.
+This place gets slammed on the weekends, so plan on making a reservation.
 Maybe you’ll see even see Rick himself.
 Be warned, it’s like staring into the sun.

 Pizza and beer is a classic combination that fuels much of the Midwest.
-And Piece in Wicker Park serves both excellent pizza and solid beer (mainly-bold flavored lagers and ales).
-The chewy-crusted New Haven-style pies, topped with parmesan instead of mozzarella, are large and perfect for sharing.
-You can’t make reservations here either, but there’s a lot of seating, so even if you’re with a group, you probably won’t have to wait too long for a table.
+And Piece in Wicker Park serves both excellent pizza and solid beer (mainly bold-flavored lagers and ales).
+The chewy-crusted New Haven-style pies here are large and perfect for sharing.
+You can’t make a reservation, but there’s a lot of seating, so even if you’re with a group, you probably won’t have to wait too long for a table.
 There are a lot of TVs, too, so it’s an especially good choice on game days.